-Located on an isthmus between Lake Menona and Lake Mendota, there’s no better time of year to pay a visit to Madtown.
+Located on an isthmus between Lake Monona and Lake Mendota, there’s no better time of year to pay a visit to Madtown.
 The Badgers didn’t earn the title of Best Party School for nothing—and if you visit on a football weekend, you’ll see why.
-There’s parties at nearly every house surrounding Camp Randall, and most college students are more than willing to extend an invitation to anyone.
+There are parties at nearly every house surrounding Camp Randall, and most college students are more than willing to extend an invitation to anyone.

 When I think of back-to-school on campus, I always picture Cambridge.
 Founded in 1636 (what?!), Harvard is the nation’s oldest university.
 The school offers free, student-led walking tours from September through December.
-Registration begins one hour before depart time and is limited to 35 people.
-If the tour’s sold out or doesn’t work with your schedule, the school now offers an app, allowing for self-led tours through your smart phone or tablet.
+Registration begins one hour before departure time and is limited to 35 people.
+If the tour’s sold out or doesn’t work with your schedule, the school now offers an app, allowing for self-led tours through your smartphone or tablet.
 Be sure to allocate time to peruse the Harvard Museum of Natural History, the university’s more visited attraction.
-Their Africa exhibition is especially cool for kids—get up close and personal with mounted hippos, ostriches, rhinos and more.
+Their Africa exhibition is especially cool for kids—get up close and personal with mounted hippos, ostriches, rhinos, and more.

-If you’re Cambridge, remember that the MIT campus is just down the road, perfect for a two birds with one stone college campus trip.
+If you’re in Cambridge, remember that the MIT campus is just down the road, perfect for a two-birds-with-one-stone college campus trip.
 Visit the MIT Museum for science and art exhibits.
-For a needed break from academia, check out a show at ImprovBoston, New England’s leading comedy theater and school.
+For a needed break from academia, check out a show at ImprovBoston, New England’s leading comedy theater, and school.

 University of Colorado Boulder

-It’s no wonder so many students want a degree from Boulder—even studying is more fun with the Rockies as your backdrop.
-Fall brings colorful leaves, fresh mountain air and lots of fun outdoor activities.
-There’s tons of places to hike near the university, with easy to quite challenging routes.
+It’s no wonder, so many students want a degree from Boulder—even studying is more fun with the Rockies as your backdrop.
+Fall brings colorful leaves, fresh mountain air, and lots of fun outdoor activities.
+There are many places to hike near the university, with easy to quite challenging routes.
 The City of Boulder is a great resource for hiking suggestions and trail maps.
 Boulder is incredibly bike-friendly, with lots of allocated bike lanes and an extensive trail system.
-If you want to bum around town on two wheels, check out B-cycle, the city’s bike share program.
+Check out B-cycle, the city’s bike share program if you want to bum around town on two wheels.
 For road and mountain bike rentals, check out Full Cycle Bikes.

 If you can, try to peel yourself away from the great outdoors for a little bit to enjoy the Fiske Planetarium.
-Funded by Boulder alum Wallace Franz Fiske in 1975, this state of the art space hosts star talks, laser light shows and live events.
-In 2013, upgraded to an 8K SkyScan projection system, creating a theater similar to an IMAX experience, except that you’re fully surrounded.
+Funded by Boulder alum Wallace Franz Fiske in 1975, this state-of-the-art space hosts star talks, laser light shows, and live events.
+In 2013, it upgraded to an 8K SkyScan projection system, creating a theater similar to an IMAX experience, except that you’re fully surrounded.
 Who knew indoor stargazing could be so fun?

-What are your favorite college campuses to visit in fall?
+What are your favorite college campuses to visit in the fall?
 Share in the comments!